 In-house counsel needs to typically spend most of the time with non-legal business partners of the company.
 However, as you are representing the company, your personality plays a crucial role in developing a partnership with other companies.

-An in-house counsel needs to have a skill set to get the critical information vital for your company.
+An in-house legal counsel needs to have a skill set to get the critical information vital for your company.
 On the other hand, it is equally important to learn as to how to work as a team.
 To showcase this ability, you can highlight your pro bono work.
 It throws light on your ability to function under a variety of contexts.

 An in-house counsel must continuously work on developing their interpersonal skills and should build an environment based on trust.
 Taking control and reaching out to employers beyond your sector helps you grow and create a stable position in the company.
 To conclude, an in-house counsel should also take time out to the concerns of different stakeholders in the organization.